pbhoraskar911/ImdbAPI-Films/README.md

 The following app is the part of the Udacity Android Developer Nanodegree.
 Features -
   - The app fetches the data from The MovieDb api and displays latest, popular and highest rated movies to the user.
   - Displays details about the movie such as Name, Release Date, Rating and Poster.
-(New Fratures coming)
+(New Features coming)

 Getting API_KEY for the project and adding to the project -
   - Sign in to TheMovieDb api get and your api key for the project.